JasonThomasData/neural_net_cpp/README.md

 ### Tests

-After compiling, these are found in bin/tests/, and can be run as executable files.

-If you're missing permissions, do: `chmod +x bin/tests/*`
+If you're missing permissions, do: `chmod +x bin/*`

-Then do `./bin/tests/integration`
+Then do `./bin/tests`

 I have been unable to mock objects in C++ so far, so there are no unit tests for functions that have side effects.
-All tests are integration tests to some extent.
+Most tests are integration tests.

 ### Docs